Worker’s compensation insurance covers employees’ medical expenses and lost wages after an injury at work.

 Employee claims' nature, frequency, and severity are all considered when calculating your experience rating.
 Usually, the frequency of losses significantly impacts calculations and ratings more than the severity.

 If you have experienced several more minor claims, they will likely outweigh one large share.
 This is because the frequency of claims can indicate issues with business operations that carry higher potential losses and riskier insurance.

 Who Conducts Experience Mods?

 The PCRB calculates experience Mods for Pennsylvania-based businesses.

-For other states, the National Council on Compensation Insurance (NCCI) conducts experience mod calculations, or their own State Rating Bureaus or Advisory Organisations.
-You can conduct your experience mod audit using our free tool to better understand the cost of premiums, and ensure you are not paying more than you should.
+For other states, the National Council on Compensation Insurance (NCCI) conducts experience mod calculations or their own State Rating Bureaus or Advisory Organisations.
+You can complete your experience mod audit using our free tool to better understand the cost of premiums and ensure you are paying only what you should.

 Other Ratings That Can Benefit Your Business

 1. Merit Rating Plan

 If your premiums are less than $10,000, which can be the case for smaller businesses, you can’t qualify for an experience mod.
 Instead, you are eligible for a merit rating plan.
 These are designed specifically for employers who do not meet the requirements for an experience mod.